JimLynx/fundpin/docs/TESTING.md

 - Clicked on 'Read more' buttons and each takes the user to the desired project description page.
 - Clicked on 'Read more' buttons in 'Featured Blog' section and each takes the user to the desired blog description page.
 - Clicked on 'Contact Us' button in 'Keep in Touch' section and each takes the user to the Contact page.
-- Checked all slideshow operations (auto scroll and option to drag left/right) and all working as expeted.
+- Checked all slideshow operations (auto scroll and option to drag left/right) and all working as expected.

 ### All Projects page

-- Checked all 'Sort by' filters options in the filter menu and all resturn the correct filtering result.
+- Checked all 'Sort by' filters options in the filter menu and all return the correct filtering result.
 - Hovered over project cards and lead-in information and 'Read more' button appears as expected.
 - Clicked on 'Read more' buttons and each takes the user to the desired project description page.